 Maybe.
-As I mentioned at the beginning of this post, a small business must either qualify as the item’s manufacturer or meet the nonmanufacturer rule’s requirements in order to be eligible for the award.
+As we mentioned at the beginning of this post, a small business must either qualify as the item’s manufacturer or meet the nonmanufacturer rule’s requirements in order to be eligible for the award.
 We’ll discuss those requirements in a future post.

 So that’s the gist of SBA’s definition of manufacturer.
 Again, a separate post will discuss the nonmanufacturer rule, and it’s important to not mix the two.
 If you’re a small business bidding on a solicitation for manufactured products or supply items, keep this rule in mind.
-And, as always, give me a call to discuss any questions.

 Questions about this post?
 Or need help with a government contracting legal issue?
 Email us or give us a call at 785-200-8919.